khanhpdt/khanhpdt.github.io/_posts/architectures/software-architectures-2016-02-23.md

     > It is usually advisable to segregate code consuming or publishing web services from the rest of your application.

   - Use JAX-RS web services.
-One disadvantage is that it does not hava a standard specification yet, as opposed to JAX-WS whose specification can be written in WSDL files.
+One disadvantage is that it does not have a standard specification yet, as opposed to JAX-WS whose specification can be written in WSDL files.
   - Use messaging services, which are asynchronous communication methods.
 These services can be implemented by message-driven beans in Java EE.
 Main advantage is the asynchronousity, which can provide guaranteeed dilivery because we can retry if the calls were failed.
   - Use EJBs, but this limits the participants to use Java.